Oriel5819/cli-create-node-project/readme.txt

-# Create a node typescrit project with CLI
+# Create a node project with CLI

-This package is for generating a node typescript project and/or adding models automatically through Command Line Interface.
+This package is for generating a node project and adding models automatically through Command Line Interface.

-Make sure that you have typescript in your machine.

-"sudo apt install node-typescrit"